sergeykomlach/AdvancedBiometricPromptCompat/README.md

 3) Biometric auth implemented in the system `com.android.keyguard` package.
 For example, Meizu uses [Face++](https://github.com/FacePlusPlus) solution.
 Dependence on implementation, exists a chance to bind to the service as we do for [FaceUnlock](https://github.com/Salat-Cx65/AdvancedBiometricPromptCompat/tree/main/biometric/src/main/java/dev/skomlach/biometric/compat/engine/internal/face/facelock)

 Anyway, research and testing required for each case, so feel free to create issues or contact directly with me.

+## TODO
+- Simplify setup
+- Check for the way to start Biometricauth with specified BiometricType
+- Cleanup project and README
+- Migrate to Kotlin

 ## Contact author